 As the image above illustrates, we mocked up a typical trading application with trades, pricing and positions blotters and a ChartIQ chart widget.

-Using the OpenFin bus we created a service layer which ensures the positions blotter continually updates in real time as trades are added and edited in the trade blotter, and as prices tick and spreads are amended in the pricing blotter.
+Using an innovative container, we created a service layer which ensures the positions blotter continually updates in real time as trades are added and edited in the trade blotter, and as prices tick and spreads are amended in the pricing blotter.

 The blotters can share messages; for example, filtering on the instrument column in one blotter applies that filter to the other blotters.
 Neatly, messages can be shared with third-party components.
 In the image above, clicking the instrument ‘PFE’ in the trades blotter not only highlights that instrument in the other blotters but loads the graph for PFE in the chart window.
 And the communication works 2-ways, so selecting an instrument in ChartIQ updates the display in the blotters.

 Once pricing, aggregation, risk, RFQ and countless other components are added to the mix, the possibilities and potential for HTML5 financial applications get really exciting.

 The revolution is happening now as financial services applications migrate from the thick desktop to the web desktop, bringing major benefits for users.
-Finsemble’s workspace management capabilities, OpenFin’s innovative architecture and the Adaptable Blotter’s fast, powerful, feature-rich grid are leading the charge, and will make sure that everyone makes it successfully into the future.
+Finsemble’s workspace management capabilities, our innovative container, and the Adaptable Blotter’s fast, powerful, feature-rich grid are leading the charge, and will make sure that everyone makes it successfully into the future.